 About Katherine Keegan

-Katherine Keegan is a Manager at Skillful.
-She is an experienced relationship manager who oversees Skillful’s Coaching Initiative, which includes the Governor’s Coaching Corps and the Coaching Community of Practice.
+Katherine Keegan is a Senior Manager at Skillful.
+She is an experienced relationship manager who oversees Skillful’s Coaching and Job Seeker Initiatives, which include the Governor’s Coaching Corps and the Coaching Community of Practice.
 Connect with her on LinkedIn or follow her on Twitter @KKeegan17.